 In Norway, there is a law in place that prohibits anyone from making offensive statements towards anyone because of their lifestyle, skin color, or political and religious views.
 Their regulations also seek to block child pornography sites from being accessed by anyone.

-The Norwegian government’s most notable act of enforcing Internet usage is their blockage of some popular file-sharing services.
+The Norwegian government’s most notable act of enforcing Internet usage is its blockage of some popular file-sharing services.
 One of them is The Pirate Bay, a popular website where people can illegally download torrents of video games, movies, and music.
 Other sites that perpetuate piracy were also banned in Norway.